-If the repair is our responsibility, the Housing Manager will let you know what priority it has and how long it will take.
+If the repair is our responsibility, the Operations Manager will let you know what priority it has and how long it will take.
 This will depend on what type of repair it is.
 Please remember that although you feel the repair is very urgent, we can only deal with it according to the priority it has.

 A problem which immediately threatens the health safety or security of a tenant or member of the public.

 More problems will be considered as emergencies where one or more occupants are disabled, seriously ill, over the age of 70, a baby or a pre-school child.